-With four police officers shot in New York in the last two weeks, including three in the last 24 hours, Senate Majority Leader Joseph L. Bruno and members of the Senate Majority Conference today called on Governor Spitzer to push the State Assembly to pass legislation that would enact the death penalty for people who kill police officers and a bill that would reinstate New York’s death penalty law.
+With four police officers shot in New York in the last two weeks, including three in the last 48 hours, New York State Senator Thomas P. Morahan and members of the Senate Majority Conferencecalled on Governor Spitzer to push the State Assembly to pass legislation that would enact the death penalty for people who kill police officers and a bill that would reinstate New York’s death penalty law.

-According to news reports this morning, two more State Troopers have been shot, and one killed, in the effort to apprehend 23 year old Travis Trimm, who reportedly shot Trooper Matthew Gombosi in Margaretville, Delaware County, yesterday.
+According to news reports, two more State Troopers have been shot, and one killed, in an effort to apprehend 23 year old Travis Trimm, who reportedly shot Trooper Matthew Gombosi in Margaretville, Delaware County, yesterday.
 Trooper Gombosi was wearing a bullet proof vest at the time of the shooting.
 Last week, Utica police officer Thomas Lindsey was shot and killed during a traffic stop.
-Trooper

 Last year, the Senate passed a comprehensive bill that would put stronger penalties in place for criminals that target police officers.
 The bill includes stronger penalties for assault, murder and attempted murder of an officer, as well as increased penalties for possession of armor-piercing ammunition and the reinstatement of the death penalty for criminals who kill police officers.
 The Senate also passed legislation that would amend the state’s death penalty law to fix a provision that was ruled invalid by the state Court of Appeals.
 The Senate is prepared to pass these bills once again, in an effort to protect police and the public from violent criminals.

 INCIDENTS OF POLICE OFFICERS KILLED IN THE LINE OF DUTY

 ·New York City Detective Dillon Stewart, killed attempting to pull over a car in East Flatbush, November 28, 2005.